hhvm/user-documentation/guides/hack/10-types/85-type-refinement.md

 }
 ```

-Inside the true path of the `if` statement, even though we know that `$this->p1` is an `int` to begin with, once any method in this class
+Inside the true path of the `if` statement, even though we know that `$this->p` is an `int` to begin with, once any method in this class
 is called, the implementation must assume that method could have caused a type refinement on anything currently in scope.
 As a result,
 the second attempt to left shift is rejected.